e1ha/Pomodoro-Webapp/admin/meetings/012321-notes/pomo-features.md

 - After around 4-5 pomodoros, take a break for 15-20 minutes

 ## Excluded Features
-- No pause button, no skip button
+- No pause or skip buttons
 - No distracting UI/UX design

 ## Enhancements